-Celebrity humanitarians, Bono and Malala Yousafzai, did their pieces, though these seemed a little distant fromm the spirit of the occasion.
+So no protocol then, but an event whose informality seemed fitting, opening with the folk band Diddley Dee, who had played at her wedding.
+Then came Lily Allen, who sang ‘Somewhere Only We Know’, a song, we were told, that the Cox family enjoyed singing.
+Celebrity humanitarians, Bono and Malala Yousafzai, did their pieces, though these seemed a little distant from the spirit of the occasion.
 There was, rightly, a huge cheer when Mariella Frostrup, MC for the event, wished Bernard Kenny a speedy recovery.
-And there was Brendan Cox, who spoke with warmth, humour, and grief about his wife.
-He displayed such strength and dignity that I wondered how he did it.
-And of course, he used the occasion to underline Jo’s support for the Remain campaign.
-I see nothing wrong with that.
-I’m sure, to use the cliché, it’s what she would have wanted.
+And there was Brendan Cox, who displayed a strength and dignity was left me wondering how he did it.
+Of course, he used the occasion to underline Jo Cox’s support for the Remain campaign.
+I’m a Leaver, but I see nothing wrong with that.
+I’m sure, to use the cliché, that it’s what she would have wanted.
 Given how and why she died, how could this not have been a political event?